Baskets Prayerfully Made By Hand

-Womb woven baskets are handmade baskets woven using natural fibers and dyes from the plains of the Texas panhandle.
-Woven within the womb of prayer, the name “womb woven” describes the space of contemplative receptivity and intercessory prayer, within which each basket is made.
+Womb woven baskets are handmade baskets created using natural fibers and dyes from the plains of the Texas panhandle.
+Woven within the womb of prayer, each basket is made as a little offering of love and gratitude to God and a vehicle of intercession for the world.

 Making the Baskets

 Each basket is made entirely by hand from start to finish.
-I use a variety of natural fibers and dyes to create designs inspired by Georgia sweetgrass baskets and Armenian needlelace.
+I use a common prairie grass, Sand Dropseed, and husks from a black walnut tree in my own backyard to create designs inspired by Georgia sweetgrass baskets and Armenian needlelace.
 After all materials are collected and prepared, one basket requires at least twenty hours of creativity time to make and I enjoy playing with new ideas, shapes, and patterns with each little piece of artwork.
-I am continually fascinated and filled with wonder at the many ways something so simple, and apparently useless, can be given new life when they are drawn and woven together into a cooperative unity which results in something truly beautiful.
-Much of my prayer while working is centered around this reality of new life and the time and work is offered for those whom the Lord knows are in greatest need.
+It is wonderful to give a “new life” to such simple, and apparently useless, materials by drawing each piece of grass together into a cooperative unity; resulting in something truly beautiful.
+Much of my prayer while working is centered around this reality of new life in Christ and the time and work is offered for those whom the Lord knows are in greatest need.
 I hope you enjoy them and that they add a spark of beauty in your home!
 God bless!

 -Catherine Guilbeau